dsgrid/dsgrid/dev/README.md

 When developing code to support queries you will need to use a miniature registry.
 Running against full datasets in a project will take forever.
 Here is an example of how to create a simplified version of the StandardScenarios project.
-Run this on an Eagle compute node after configuring a cluster.
+Run this on an HPC compute node after configuring a cluster.

 This uses a configuration file from the dsgrid-test-data repository that selects a few dimension records from each dataset.